-Ticino is Switerland’s southernmost canton and combines the best of Switzerland.
-Situated south of the alps, it borders Italy, and its official language is Italian.
-So you find everything there, from snow-capped mountains to deep alpine valleys and lakes with sup-tropical vegetation.
+Ticino is Switzerland’s southernmost canton and combines the best of Switzerland.
+Situated south of the Alps, it borders Italy, and its official language is Italian.
+So you find everything there, from snow-capped mountains to deep alpine valleys and lakes with sub-tropical vegetation.
 If you get the chance to visit Ticino, make sure the Verzasca Valley is on your itinerary.
 And here’s why:

 There are a few little craft shops you can explore.
 Sonogno is perfect for spending an afternoon at least, walking around the little alleys, visiting the church, and most of all, stopping at a “grotto”, a rustic little restaurant.
 I stopped at Grotto Redorta when I visited a while ago:

 They had a lovely outside seating area, typical of grotti in Ticino, with stone benches and tables.
 And let’s not forget the amazing food… salametti, bacon, ham, caprese, and a variety of cheeses from the area:

 2. The one and only James Bond bungy

 Verzasca Valley is home to the famous James Bond bungy.
 Remember the first scene in the movie Goldeneye?
 Where Pierce Brosnan’s stunt double jumps off a dam somewhere in Russia?
 Well, except that he was really in Switzerland, and that this was his view:

 At 220 metres, this jump is not for the faint-hearted.
 Jumpers enjoy 7.5 seconds of free fall, parallel to the massive Verzasca dam.